Skip to main content

 What’s Covered:

 UChicago is one of the most prestigious schools in the country.
 The university is known for attracting students who are intellectually engaged and a bit quirky.
+In this post, we’ll cover what makes the University of Chicago unique, from its unusual essay prompts to the birth of improv comedy.

-Overview of University of Chicago
+Overview of the University of Chicago

 Location: Chicago, Illinois